mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 - Set node / npm version in package.json
 - Git ignore build directory
+- Do I need to do anything to handle sequence?
 - Figure out how to do the build?
 - Figure out what needs to be displayed for ballot markup option
 - Clean up all modals